 She scowled, glancing at herself in the mirror, catching the curve of her lumerosi creeping towards her collarbone as the too-large uniform was askew on her shoulders.
 A shudder took to her bones as she felt the ghost of a tracing sharp claw.
 One belonging to the beast seconds away from ending her life.
-Swallowing thickly, she reached up to do the same, a feather-light touch on the sharpest edge of Io’s mark.
+Swallowing thickly, she reached up to do the same.

 At the sound of her name, she dropped her hand immediately and took in a breath, turning to Adrien.
 In an attempt to divert attention, she asked the first thing on her mind, which probably wasn’t the best.
 “Did you—uh—did you ever get a clearer answer about why the Alpha had to return to Deimos?”

 The Heir’s eyebrows quirked at her interest.
 “Rogues,” he said simply, shocking her, as she wasn’t expecting an answer.
 “A band of them from the barren lands between Rhea, Charon, and Deimos.
 They’ve been a problem for months on all three borders, but with the death of Alpha Kyran, they’re trying to take advantage of the power shift and move in on Deimos.”